|Department of Athletics and PE|

 Katherine Moran Coleman Aquatics Center

 Officially opened in May 2012, the Katherine Moran Coleman Aquatics Center is the home to Brown Swimming & Diving and Water Polo.
-The million-gallon pool — 56 meters long and 9 meters deep —is the swimming pool for varsity competition and recreational use, has three-meter diving, seating for 400 spectators overlooking the pool, and a state-of-the-art video HD scoreboard.
+The million-gallon pool — 56 meters long and 9 meters deep —is the swimming pool for varsity competition and recreational use, has three-meter diving, seating for 400 spectators, and a state-of-the-art video HD scoreboard.

 The Ittleson Quadrangle